davletovb/neva/README.md

   to give agents durable recall of historical conversations and research notes.
-- **Input hygiene, not a security boundary**: Prompts are length-capped and stripped of control characters, with a small regex denylist (`<script`, `DROP TABLE`). `RateLimiter` is a per-instance token bucket (pass the same object to share a provider budget); token waits can be cancelled cooperatively by passing a `threading.Event` to `acquire(cancel_event=...)`. `CircuitBreaker` fails fast after consecutive retryable failures (pass the same object to share a provider circuit).
-HTTP retries cover 429/5xx, not authorization failures.
-Default `CostTracker` prices cover gpt-4o-mini, grok-4.5, and the other built-in models; override them for billing.
-An optional `SpendBudget` (share one instance across agents) enforces a hard ceiling on *estimated* spend:
+- **Input hygiene, not a security boundary**: Prompts are length-capped and stripped of control characters, with a small regex denylist (`<script`, `DROP TABLE`).
+Built-in `GPTAgent` providers automatically share one provider/account FIFO admission scope inside a process (60 requests/minute and 8 concurrent calls by default; both configurable).
+Set `provider_coordination_path=` or `NEVA_PROVIDER_COORDINATION_DB` to share the same rate, concurrency, and optional `provider_spend_limit` across processes through SQLite.
+Explicit legacy `RateLimiter` instances remain supported; they are FIFO and cooperatively cancellable.
+Async agent cancellation automatically reaches Neva-owned admission waits and retry backoff, though an already-running synchronous provider call is governed by its request timeout and cannot be forcibly killed by Python.
-  `GPTAgent(spend_budget=...)` refuses calls once exhausted or when the model has no pricing entry, rejects non-finite pricing, and clamps recorded spend to the ceiling.
-Estimates are not live billing and the budget is per-instance, not account-wide.
+  `CircuitBreaker` fails fast after consecutive retryable failures.
+Default `CostTracker` prices cover gpt-4o-mini, grok-4.5, and the other built-in models; override them for billing. `SpendBudget` supports atomic reserve/settle/release semantics so concurrent calls cannot oversubscribe a local ceiling, while `provider_spend_limit=` applies the same reservation model to the shared provider/account scope.
+An optional `billing_reconciler=` can reconcile completed estimates with an authoritative account-spend total.
+Unpriced models still fail closed when spend enforcement is enabled.
 Failed turns can be persisted durably with `Environment(failure_log=FailureLog(path))` (`neva.utils.failures`): handled failures (both policies, plus scheduler-selection failures) are appended as JSON lines.
 Long-running single-process jobs can opt into retention with